Development Officer, Foundations Relations

 - Ensure growth of donor base by identifying, researching, and cultivating potential sources of foundation support.

-- Research foundation guidelines and giving histories and, when possible, talk to informed allies to determine best approach for Earthjustice solicitation.
+- Research foundation guidelines, giving histories, and talk to informed allies to determine best approach for Earthjustice solicitation, when possible.
 Monitor program developments at relevant foundations.

 - Stay abreast of foundation trends through philanthropic journals and other sources.